sensei-hacker/inavwiki/UAV-Interconnect-Bus.md

 This option is taken from automotive applications and uses CAN bus transceivers (MCP2551 or SN65HVD232) to convert between twisted pair and UART.
 A special converter is required between each device and a bus.
 While this option is more expensive it's also very reliable.

-Advantages: high reliability, long wires possible
+Advantages: high reliability, long wires possible.

 ### Option 2: Shared wire